undisputed-seraphim/KanColleAPI/README.md

 Recent Updates
 ==========
 Recent Updates @ 16 Dec '14:
 Now I'm quite busy and don't really have the time to keep making new stuff.
-RunExp is quite stable except for 2 known issues (1 - Sometimes more than 1 expedition will try to access the same __abcd__ text file and cause read/write conflicts and 2 - I need to make the program more resilient against network lags and timeouts)
+RunExp is quite stable.
+I fixed two outstanding bugs recently.

 Suffice to say don't expect any major changes except bug fixes any time soon.